pedroth/nabladown.js/README.md

 The [MathRender class](/src/MathRender.js) is an example of extending the `Render class`, where [katex](https://katex.org/) rendering was added.

 You can also combine multiple renderers together using `composeRender` function.
-Check[NabladownRender class](/src/NabladownRender.js) for an example of that.
+Check [NabladownRender class](/src/NabladownRender.js) for an example of that.

 ## Changing CSS